HolyBlackCat/cpp-tutorials/tooling/articles/modules/README.md

 Then the file needs to be rebuilt if it had to be rescanned, or if any of the source files of the module units it imports were modified, recursively.

+This means that we no longer need to emit the header dependencies as the byproduct of the compilation (unlike pre-modules), since it can be done during scanning, and is needed to correctly rescan anyway (in theory, the alternative to emitting them during scans is to emit them during compilation, but then if the subsequent compilation of this TU fails, you would have to remember to rescan it; this seems unnecessarily complicated).

-But if rebuilding a BMI produced a bitwise identical hash (a build system should compare hashes), then TUs importing it don't have to be rebuilt.
+But if rebuilding a BMI produced a bitwise identical file (a build system should compare hashes), then TUs importing it don't have to be rebuilt.
 This can happen e.g. if the imported module unit defines a function, and only its body has changed, assuming the compiler is sufficiently clever to not have the body affect the BMI.

 ## Scanning dependencies

+The scan commands need the same flags as your compiler: include paths, macros, language standard, etc.

+The compilers have converged on the common JSON-based format for outputting module scan results, called [`P1689R5`](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2022/p1689r5.html) after the proposal that introduced it.

+The format itself seems to allow for scanning multiple source files by a single command (see the [`"rules": [...]` array](#p1689r5-schema-summary)), but none of the three compilers I tested can actually do this, from what I understand.
+The only compiler that attempts this is MSVC, but it outputs multiple braced groups in a row (`{...}{...}`) instead of filling the `"rules"` array, resulting in malformed JSON.

 ### Clang
 ```sh